optionalg/LoadMonitor/README.md

 Limitations:
 <ul>
-<li>Disk I/O only monitors the "sda" drive.
+<li>Disk I/O only monitors the "sda1" drive.
 If that drive doesn't exist the script will report "0" every time it runs.
 This code also assumes each sector is 512 bytes.</li>
 <li>CPU Temp can be configured for Celsius, Fahrenheit, and Kelvin (for fun).
 The script is using Fahrenheit by default because I'm a lazy American who can't be bothered memorizing Celsius conversion.</li>
 <li>If this package of scripts are ever intended to run on a machine that is not a Raspberry Pi, the CPU Temp code should be ignored</li>
 <li>The network utilization code only monitors the "eth0" network interface.
 If that interface does not exist or is not used, a "0" will be reported every time the script runs.</li>